Messy Books And The Cleanup – How To Get From Under That Pile of Paper And Back On Track

 Here’s a little background.

 My client has been asking his bookkeeper to bring him up to speed for months.
 Asking for reports.
-Asking if said bookkeeper needed anything.
-Asking if there was anything he could do to help things along but still… Nothing.
-Nada.
-Zilch.
+Asking the bookkeeper if they needed anything.
+Asking if there was anything he could do to help things along but still…

-Between the two of us, we still aren’t sure if she (the bookkeeper) simply couldn’t do the work requested or wouldn’t do the work.
+Between the two of us, we still aren’t sure if the bookkeeper simply couldn’t do the work requested, didn’t have time to do the work or wouldn’t do the work.

 But this is a cautionary tale – when outsourcing ANYTHING – don’t abdicate your role!